About Me

 Now I’m putting the Charm-o-Matic where all self-respecting machines belong: online.
 The Charm-o-Matic generates techniques, tips and totems, all for your living pleasure.
 I love talking about these things, and I hope you’ll share what makes you happy too.
 I look forward to knowing you.

-Oh, what waned something more like a resume?
-By all means, read on.
-And if you want to know more, feel free to get in touch and ask for my actual resume.
+Oh, you wanted something more like a resume?
+By all means, feel free to get in touch.

 July 29, 2009 at 1:42 pm |